anirudhprmar/word-grind/README.md

 # WordGrind

 ## Landing Page
-day 1 (Thurday)

-- [X]- work on ui like bento grid like something for features and fix the pricing card
-- [X]- hooks for the site and content
-- [X]- put some thought into in the landing page (proper content for faq accordian )
-- [X]- Perfected Landing page that converts that'll get the user why they need it so bad

-- [X]- add seo

-- [ ]- think of logo
+- [ ]- think of logo and schema.org
 - [ ]- think of the schema properly
 - [ ]- get landing page links working -> get wordgrind and login
 push